TickTeam/guide-tt/ticktick_web_app/how_to_add_a_new_list.md

-###How to create a new list?
+### How to create a new list?

-1.Sign in TickTick on web.
+1. Sign in to TickTick on the web.

-2.Click “Create New List” in the left panel.
+2. Click “Create New List” in the sidebar.

-3.Enter a list name and select a color for the list.
+3. Enter a list name and choose a color for your new list.

 ![](createnewlist.png)